randomwalk94/academic-kickstart/content/courses/testtalk.md

 +++

 Embed your slides or video here using [shortcodes](https://sourcethemes.com/academic/post/writing-markdown-latex/).
 Further details can easily be added using *Markdown* and $\rm \LaTeX$ math code.
-Poemponmofg mhomgfdo hmgofdmh ogdfmh $a+n=c$